Lessons from My Garden

 since I was too tired to label it.

-But when it finally does grow and blooms
+When it finally does grow and bloom

-then I’ll know what comes next.
+I’ll know what comes next.